processone/docs.ejabberd.im/content/developer/sql-schema.md

 ## Table `room_history`
+In ejabberd Business Edition,
-This table is used if persistent room history is enabled.
+this table is used if persistent room history is enabled.
 If so, recent room history is saved to the DB before ejabberd is stopped, allowing the recent history to survive server restarts.

 | Field                | Type             | Usage                                                                                   |